syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 {% endtabs %}

 ### Adding front layer content
 The front layer always appears in front of the back layer.
-It is displayed at full width and holds primary content.
+It is displayed to the full width and holds primary content.

 {% tabs %}